Berryman v. Kmoch

 Berryman (plaintiff) owned a tract of land.
-Kmoch (defendant), wanting to buy the land, entered into an option contract with Berryman in June of 1973, stating that Kmoch had the option to purchase the property within 120 days of signing.
-The option stated that $10 was paid as consideration, but it was never paid.
-Kmoch subsequently began working to interest other investors in purchasing this land.
+Kmoch (defendant), a real estate broker, wanting to buy the land, entered into an option contract with Berryman stating that Kmoch had the option to purchase the property.
+The option stated that Kmoch would pay $10 as consideration, but Kmoch did not do so.
+Kmoch subsequently began working to interest other investors to join him in purchasing the land.
 Berryman contacted Kmoch in July asking to be released from the option.
-The parties never agreed that Berryman would be released form the option.
+The parties never agreed that Berryman would be released from the option.
 Berryman sold the land shortly thereafter to another buyer.
-In August, Kmoch decided to exercise the option, but was informed the property had been sold.
+Kmoch later decided to exercise the option, but the bank representative informed him that the property had been sold.
 Kmoch then recorded the option.
-Kmoch sent a letter to Berryman in October, attempting to exercise the option.
+Kmoch sent a letter to Berryman in October attempting to exercise the option.
 Berryman filed a declaratory judgment action seeking to have the option declared null and void.
 Both parties filed motions for summary judgment.
 The trial court granted Berryman’s motion.
 Kmoch appealed.

 Rule of Law

 What to do next…

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 725,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials